-The net exposure of the group to each of these modelled events at a given point in time is a function of assumptions made about how and where the event occurs, its magnitude, the amount of business written that is exposed to each event and the reinsurance arrangements in place.
+The net exposure of the Group to each of these modelled events at a given point in time is a function of assumptions made about how and where the event occurs, its magnitude, the amount of business written that is exposed to each event and the reinsurance arrangements in place.

-The group also has exposure to man-made claim aggregations, such as those arising from terrorism and data breach events.
-Beazley chooses to underwrite data breach insurance within the cyber and executive risk and specialty lines division using our team of specialist underwriters, claims managers and data breach services managers.
-Other than for data breach, Beazley's preference is to exclude cyber exposure where possible.
+The Group also has exposure to man-made claim aggregations, such as those arising from terrorism, liability, and cyber events.
+Beazley chooses to underwrite cyber insurance within the Cyber & Executive Risk and Specialty Lines division using our team of specialist underwriters, claims managers and data breach services managers.
+Other than for affirmative cyber coverage, Beazley's preference is to exclude cyber exposure where possible.

-To manage the potential exposure, the board has established a risk budget for the aggregation of data breach related claims which is monitored by reference to the largest of ten realistic disaster scenarios that have been developed internally.

-These scenarios include the failure of a data aggregator, the failure of a shared hardware or software platform and the failure of a cloud provider.
+To manage the potential exposure, the Board has established a risk budget for the aggregation of cyber related claims which is monitored by reference to the largest of seventeen RDSs that have been developed internally.
+These scenarios include the failure of a data aggregator, the failure of a shared hardware or software platform, the failure of a cloud provider & physical damage scenarios.
 Whilst it is not possible to be precise, as there is sparse data on actual aggregated events, these severe scenarios are expected to be very infrequent.

-The largest net realistic disaster scenario is currently similar to the US Northeast windstorm event shown above for the group as at 31 December 2020.
-The reinsurance programmes that protect the cyber and executive risk and specialty lines divisions would partially mitigate the cost of most, but not all, data breach catastrophes.
+The largest net RDS is currently just under \$200m for the Group as at 31 December 2021.
+The reinsurance programmes that protect the Cyber & Executive Risk and Specialty Lines divisions would partially mitigate the cost of most, but not all, cyber catastrophes.
+Beazley also reports on cyber exposure to Lloyd's using the three largest internal RDSs and three new prescribed scenarios which include a cloud provider scenario and a ransomware scenario.